MarwanAl-Obaidi/AWS-Academy-Engineering-Operations-Technician/Module 13 Knowledge Check.md

 # Module 13 Knowledge Check

 ### Which of the following are factors for calculating operational availability?
+(Select THREE.)

 - [X] Level of downtime risk
 - [ ] Component failure risk